 The trail of damage left by these pests can be easily seen as they can literally suck the life right of the plants.
 Typically, thrips prefer to feed on plant tissue from newly emerging leaves.

 Besides curling onion leaves, these insects produce silver or white-looking streaks on foliage.
 The young leaves appear distorted, and severely injured leaves may even turn brown and die.

 Bulb growth may be affected as well, being much smaller in size and deformed.

 While overhead watering, as well as rain, can help reduce their numbers, other controls are often necessary.
 Biological control of onion thrips generally includes the introduction of the pest’s natural enemies such as minute pirate bugs, predatory thrips species, and lacewings.
 Unfortunately, these are only effective with small numbers of thrips, and they are also susceptible to most insect sprays.

 Although damage from thrips on onions is most prevalent during early bulbing, it is highly recommended that these pests be controlled well before this.
 Otherwise, their populations may become large and more difficult to control.

 You can evaluate these numbers by counting them on random plants throughout the garden.
 Pull the leaves apart and check under the leaf folds as well as near the base of the bulb.
-The nymphs can be recognized by their pale yellow color while the winged adults will be light to dark brown.
-Having at least 15-30 of these insects means additional control is needed.
+The nymphs can be recognized by their pale-yellow color while the winged adults will be light to dark brown.
+Having at least 15 to 30 of these insects means additional control is needed.